 For the safety and protection of the child, we cannot allow him/her to be taken from the room before our regular dismissal time without the parent first coming to the office and signing the child out.
 We will then call the student from class.
 We will not excuse a student early on the basis of a note or telephone call from the parents.
 An adult who wishes to take a child out of school early must sign the child out in the office.
-No child will be released to parent, guardian, or any other person not listed on the Emergency Contact list.
-Written authorization must be given to the school for a student to leave campus.
+No child will be released to parent, guardian, or any other person not listed on the Emergency Contact list unless written authorization is given to the school for a student to leave campus with someone not on the list.